saishdesai23/Last_Mile_Delivery_Demand_Forecasting_Route_Optmization/README.md

 # Sales_Forecasting
-Forecasting sales for items sold across multiple stores
+Implemented a Supply chain logic to predict future for items within stores and use the demand to perform route optmization to minimize the diistance travelled during the last mile delivery